-The way that handicaps for golfers around the world are calculated is set to be transformed by a new system developed by The R&A and the USGA and due to be introduced at some point in 2020.
+The way that handicaps for golfers around the world are calculated is set to be transformed by a new system developed by The R&A and the USGA and due to be introduced some time in 2020.

 Features of the World Handicap System (WHS) will include: